SbubArrest/archer/README.md

 ### Contact
 [Discord Server](https://discord.gg/4E4pgNT)

+### Want to add something?
+Fork the repo and add what you want than create a pull request.
+Requests will not be accepted if something is deleted or changed.
+Only add things.

 ### Setup
 1. Run the command `npm install`.
 That should install all the dependencies.
 2. Create an auth.json file in the same directory as main.js.
 Below you can find an example.